akka/akka/akka-docs/src/main/paradox/stream/stream-refs.md

 @@@ warning
-  A `SinkeRef` is *by design* "single-shot". i.e. it may only be materialized once.
+  A `SinkRef` is *by design* "single-shot". i.e. it may only be materialized once.
   This is in order to not complicate the mental model what materializing such value would mean.

   If you have an use case for building a fan-in operation accepting writes from multiple remote nodes,